wordofwarning/wordofwarning.org/current/2015-turn/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Turn 2015" # the name of the artist or company
-show: "Micro-festival of new dance." # the name of the show
+show: "A micro-festival of new dance." # the name of the show
 show_size: 3

 # ABOUT THE SHOW - LAYOUT